 • Con permiso (Excuse me)

-Finally, if your language skills do fail you, then hand signals and a smile will often do the job too.
+Finally, if your language skills do fail you, then hand signals and a smile will usually keep you out of trouble, or an English-speaking Ecuadorian might jump to your rescue.

 Keep in mind that Ecuador is a very traditional society, especially in Quito and Cuenca, where family plays an important role, and old-fashioned ideals such as respect for your elders are taken seriously.